-For walkers, dog owners and anyone wanting a tranquil comfortable base to return to after a day out exploring, this attractive and spacious detached stone barn conversion is in just the right location.
-Short breaks are available right through the year and the pricing has been carefully designed to reflect the seasons rather than the school holidays.
+For walkers, dog owners and anyone wanting a tranquil, comfortable base to return to after a day out exploring, this attractive and spacious detached stone barn conversion is in just the right location.
+Short breaks are available right through the year and the pricing has been carefully designed to reflect the seasons, rather than the school holidays.
+A Thursday arrival/departure day makes it easy for guests to plan a long weekend and to travel when the roads are quieter.

 The cottage has a fabulous open plan ground floor with a wood-burner at its heart, plenty of space for dining, a fully equipped kitchen and a shower-room beyond it.